Shortly before the American Woolen Company closed, most of its non-manufacturing real estate holdings were sold at auction.

 Lots 13-19

 14. MILL STREET: (Hubbard Avenue) Building Lot.
 Approximately 5,360 square feet of land.
-No Buyer noted but later bought by Carl Fuller.
+(No Buyer noted) Later purchased by Carl Randlett.

-17. NO. 27 MILL STREET: (Hubbard Avenue) Approximately 16,600 square feet of land with one and one-half-story frame cottage, having six rooms, electricity, bath, toilet, also frame garage.
-(Purchased by Myrtle Blake for $725 plus $100 extra for garage at 17A)
+17 & 17A.
+NO. 27 MILL STREET: (Hubbard Avenue) Approximately 16,600 square feet of land with one and one-half-story frame cottage, having six rooms, electricity, bath, toilet, also frame garage.
+(Purchased by Millard & Myrtle (Russell) Blake for $725 plus $100 extra for garage at 17A) Following Myrtle’s death in 1934, Millard sold to Bert Lovely later that same year.
+Built by Linn Woolen Company in early 1900s.

 19. NO. 32 MAIN STREET: Approximately 21,000 square feet of land with one and one-half story frame cottage having five rooms, also large barn.
-(Purchased by Asa Ladd for $450) This house & property had been previously purchased by Henry C. Fuller who deeded it to his wife, Mary (Linn) Fuller in 1902.
-Mary sold the property to the American Woolen Company in 1919.
+(Purchased by Asa Ladd for $450) Purchased from Miss Caroline Prescott by the Linn Woolen Company in 1902.

 *